Reasons to Change

 Changing your name could be seen as a symbol of your unity as a couple.

-Cons to Changing Your NameTo change your name, you must fill out many forms and change many documents – from your driver’s license to your Social Security card.
+Reasons Not to ChangeTo change your name, you must fill out many forms and change many documents – from your driver’s license to your Social Security card.
 It can be a bit of a bureaucratic nightmare.

 Google will see you as a whole new person with zero entries – at least at first.